JohnH2448/Anvil-Demo/README.md

 ./Verilator/VTop
 ```

 For non-trivial debugging, a custom test harness may be necessary.
 To create a custom test harness and rebuild the simulator, you must have the Verilator CLI tool installed.
-From there, create a new file in the repository root named `sim_main.cpp`.
+From there, create a new file in the repository root `sim_main.cpp`.
 Refer to the Verilator documentation for guidance on writing a custom C++ test harness tailored to your specific needs.
 Once the file is complete, run the following commands:
 ```bash
 # Version
 Verilator 5.020 2024-01-01 rev (Debian 5.020-1)